Disney Cruise Online Check-in

 Port Arrival Time

-Once all the first few tabs are filled in, you will be taken to the Port Arrival Time selection tab where you can finally pick your port arrival time!
-I call this tab out because this is the one that most people are so concerned with during the check-in process.
+Once all the first few tabs are filled in, you will be taken to the Port Arrival Time selection tab, where you can finally pick your port arrival time!
+I call this tab out because this is the one that most people are concerned with during check-in.

 Everyone tries to get the earliest arrival time because they want to get on the ship as early as possible.
 Definitely a good thing!
 After all, the more time on the ship, the better!

-However, just know that the port arrival time is just the earliest time in which you can get to the port, whether you’re getting dropped off or parking your car there.
-That isn’t necessarily the same time that you will get on the ship though if it’s before noon.
+However, just know that the port arrival time is just the earliest time you can ARRIVE at the port entrance, whether you’re getting dropped off or parking your car there.
+That isn’t necessarily the same time you will get on the ship, though, especially if it’s before noon.
+Still, the time does correlate to the boarding group number, so the earlier, the better.
 More on that later.
-This is their way of spreading out the crowds so everyone doesn’t show up at once in the beginning.
+This is their way of spreading out the crowds so everyone doesn’t show up at once and cause a traffic jam.
+You can arrive anytime after it as well, as long as it’s before the final all-aboard time.
+Try to pick a time when you can realistically get there.

 I will also say that you do not have to overly stress over getting a very early time either.
-The difference between the various arrival times and corresponding boarding groups is fairly short.
-Even if you get boarding group 20 instead of 10, for example, the time difference could only be a half hour or so.
+The difference between arrival times and corresponding boarding groups is pretty short.
+Even if you get boarding group 20 instead of 10, the time difference when you can get on board could only be half an hour.
 They call the groups to board pretty quickly once they start boarding.
 It’s pretty much like the boarding groups for an airplane.
-You know how once they start, everyone pretty much starts standing up and you all get called in pretty quickly?
+You know how once they start, everyone starts standing up and you all get called in pretty quickly?
 It’s basically the same thing.

 Note: if you’re in a concierge cabin or taking the official Disney transportation from the Orlando Airport or Disney World Resorts to Port Canaveral, you do not have to worry about rushing to check in to get an early time.
+Don’t bother doing it at midnight.
 Just do your check-in the next day.
-Concierge boards before any groups and DCL Transportation guests will be assigned a pickup time for the Disney buses, which is usually one of the first few groups anyway, so it doesn’t matter what you pick.
-In fact, pick a later one on purpose so you leave the early ones for folks who are not taking Disney transportation.
+Concierge folks automatically board before any other groups.
+DCL Transportation guests will be assigned a pickup time for the Disney buses, which is usually one of the first few groups anyway, so it doesn’t matter what you pick.
+In fact, choose a later one on purpose since it’ll be overridden by your concierge or bus time, so you leave the early ones for folks who actually need to pick one.
 Help them out!

 Note 2: As of August 2023, Pearl Castaway Club members do not have to pick a port arrival time either.
 They will automatically be placed in the first boarding group time.